beyondskyway/sike-css-profile/README.md

-# sike.io CSS 0 to 1 Starter Kit
+# sike.io CSS Starter Kit

 To do the exercises, just edit the files with your favourite editor.